Jasper White (chef)

-Jasper White (born 1954, New Jersey) is a "chef, restaurateur and cookbook author who is recognized as one of the leading authorities on New England food and its history, in particular seafood."
+Jasper Kenneth White Jr. (May 28, 1954 – May 11, 2024) was an American chef, restaurateur and cookbook author.
+He was considered a leading authority on the cuisine and food industry of New England, with a particular focus on seafood.

 Early life and education

-White credits his Italian grandmother for his interest in food.
+Jasper White was born in Orange, New Jersey on May 28, 1954.
+He credited his Italian grandmother with his interest in food.

-He enrolled at The Culinary Institute of America in June 1975 and graduated in 1976.
+White enrolled at The Culinary Institute of America in June 1975 and graduated in 1976.
 In 1979, he met Lydia Shire, another aspiring chef.
 They worked together at many of the respected hotel dining rooms in Boston such as The Copley Plaza, The Parker House, and The Bostonian Hotel.
 Shire considers White to be her mentor, and "her best cook friend in the world."